doevelopper/cfs-osal/CodingStyleGuide.md

 1. Constants MUST be named as per `CONSTANT_NAME`
 1. Macros MUST be named as per `MACRO_NAME(...)`.
 However...
 1. Macros SHOULD NOT be used unless unavoidable
-1. Files MUST be named as per `CClassName.cc`, `CClassName.h` if they contain a single or principle class named `CClassName`
+1. Files MUST be named as per `CClassName.cpp`, `CClassName.hpp` if they contain a single or principle class named `CClassName`
-1. Files containing primarily global typedefs  SHOULD be named as per `<Identifier>Types.h` where `<Identifier> `pertains to the file contents.
+1. Files containing primarily global typedefs  SHOULD be named as per `<Identifier>Types.hpp` where `<Identifier> `pertains to the file contents.
-1. Files containing primarily constants SHOULD be named` Constants.h`
+1. Files containing primarily constants SHOULD be named` Constants.hpp`
-1. Files containing the function `main()` MUST be called `Main[Xxx].cc`.
+1. Files containing the function `main()` MUST be called `Main[Xxx].cpp`.
 Where `Xxx` is only used if necessary to distinguish multiple such files in the same directory
 1. Non-boolean accessor functions MUST be named as `clientId` NOT `getClientId`
 1. Boolean accessor functions MUST be named as `isComplete` NOT `complete`
 1. Parameter names in function declaration and definition MUST be identical